faerlin-developer/cuda-raytrace/README.md

 A ray from each pixel is fired from the point $(x,y)$ on the xy-plane and our basic ray tracer will compute the point at which it will hit the sphere.
 Because the camera is looking down along the z-axis, we are interested in the depth the ray travels from the xy-plane to its topmost intersection with the sphere.
+In Figure 2, this depth is given by

+$$
+depth(x,y) = dz + z
+$$

+where $dz$ is the offset along the z-axis between the center of the sphere and the ray's intersection point with the sphere.
+If $dx=x-a$ and $dy=y-b$ then $dz$ is given by

+$$
+dz = \sqrt{r^2 - dx^2 - dy^2}
+$$

 For a given pixel, this depth is computed for each sphere.
 Only the sphere closest to the camera can be seen.
 We then assign a color on that pixel base on the computed depth.
 If the ray does not intersect with any sphere, then that pixel is assigned the color black.

 <!--

 $$
-z = Z \pm \sqrt{r^2 - dx^2 - dy^2}
 $$

 Our basic ray tracer